nickfff-dev/anki-online-dict-helper/README.md

 It's a chrome extension to show online dictionary content.
 It also can help make note in anki desktop (with ankiconnect installed).

-The  most important is that it support your own script to grab online dictionary content.
+The  most important is that it supports your own script to grab online dictionary content.

 # Background